Mapping-and-Analyzing-Research-Software/Mapping-and-Analyzing-Research-Software.github.io/README.md

 * Person who sets the agenda: Lead of the Stewardship & People Division.
 * Purpose: Work with Martians to design stratigic vision for MARS, develop and approve budget, conduct legal compliance tasks.
 * Who is required to attend: Leadership and Stewardship Lead, Budget and Legal Lead.

+# About

+MARS is powered by Martians, a dedicated crew of people who work for free on this project.
+Check out [our team's bios](https://mapping-and-analyzing-research-software.github.io/team/).